cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/service.rst

    * - Status Codes
      - Description
    * - ``404 Service not found``
-     - The service name is not valid.
+     - The service name is not valid
    * - ``500 Internal error``
      - Internal error encountered when processing the request.